Thuske55/Netflix-And-Chill/README.md

 ORDER BY l.language_id DESC

--- Checking the average number of movies stars per movie SELECT*
+-- Checking the average number of movies stars per movie

+SELECT*
 FROM film_actor fa
 JOIN actor a
 ON fa.actor_id = fa.actor_id
 GROUP BY 2,1

--- As most of the data is spread across multiple tabls I had to join all the dots USE sakila;
+-- As most of the data is spread across multiple tables I had to join all the dots

+USE sakila;
 SELECT
 c.country,